FlameWolf/formzilla/README.md

 ## API

+### Breaking changes from version 2

+1. Formzilla 3.x requires Fastify version 4.8 or above.
+Use Formzilla 2.x with Fastify versions below 4.8.

 ### Breaking changes from version 1

 1. Formzilla 1.x `options` have been moved to `options.limits` in Formzilla 2.x.